 There’s a reason LASIK is the most popular elective surgery in the world.
 When performed by a skilled ophthalmologist, this procedure can provide sharper, clearer vision without the hassle and expense of glasses or contact lenses.

-At New York Ophthalmology, we understand that patients considering LASIK eye surgery in the Bronx or Queens, NY, have a lot to consider.
+At New York Ophthalmology, we understand that patients considering LASIK eye surgery in the Bronx, Queens, Manhattan or Brooklyn, NY, have a lot to consider.
 In this post, we’ll go over each step of the process to help you feel informed and excited.
 We’ll also provide some guidance on how to choose the best ophthalmologist for your needs.

 Before: Making the Choice